haoyehaoye/website/docs/concepts/storage/persistent-volumes.md

 Generally, a PV will have a specific storage capacity.
 This is set using the PV's `capacity` attribute.
 See the Kubernetes [Resource Model](https://git.k8s.io/community/contributors/design-proposals/scheduling/resources.md) to understand the units expected by `capacity`.

-Currently, storage size is the only resource that can be set or requested.
-Future attributes may include IOPS, throughput, etc.
+<span style="color:red"> Currently, storage size is the only resource that can be set or requested.
+Future attributes may include IOPS, throughput, etc. </span>

 ### Volume Mode

 Prior to v1.9, the default behavior for all volume plugins was to create a filesystem on the persistent volume.
-With v1.9, the user can specify a volumeMode which will now support raw block devices in addition to file systems.
-Valid values for volumeMode are "Filesystem" or "Block".
-If left unspecified, volumeMode defaults to "Filesystem" internally.
+With v1.9, the user can specify a volumeMode which will now support raw block devices in addition to file systems. <span style="color:red"> Valid values for volumeMode are "Filesystem" or "Block". </span> If left unspecified, volumeMode defaults to "Filesystem" internally.
 This is an optional API parameter.

 **Note:** This feature is alpha in v1.9 and may change in the future.
 {: .note}

 ### Access Modes

 A `PersistentVolume` can be mounted on a host in any way supported by the resource provider.
 As shown in the table below, providers will have different capabilities and each PV's access modes are set to the specific modes supported by that particular volume.
-For example, NFS can support multiple read/write clients, but a specific NFS PV might be exported on the server as read-only.
-Each PV gets its own set of access modes describing that specific PV's capabilities.
+For example, NFS can support multiple read/write clients, but a specific NFS PV might be exported on the server as read-only.  <span style="color:red"> Each PV gets its own set of access modes describing that specific PV's capabilities. </span>

 The access modes are: